rosell-dk/js-expression/README.md

 ### Known bugs
 - avoid starting identifiers with reserved words. `voidish(2)` will fail
 - avoid mixing dynamic and static object accessors. `obj["address"].street` fails. `obj["address"]["street"]` and `obj.address.street` is ok

+## Why did I create this?
+I needed something like this, but couldn't find exactly what I needed out there.
+And the challenge seemed like fun (and turned out to be).
+Had the basic engines running in three days and spent another three days implementing unary plus/minus, object/array literals, object accessors and the ternary operator.